scalar-labs/scalardl/docs/authentication.md

 ## Configure

-This section explains what variables you need to configure to use the authentication of ScalarDL properly.
-For the detail of each variable, please also check the [Javadoc](TODO).
+This section explains what variables you need to configure to use ScalarDL authentication properly.
+For details about each variable, see [Javadoc](TODO).

 ### Digital Signatures